Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Proposed Framework

 \subsubsection{Optimization Clustering}

-\cc{There are more than 160 passes in LLVM's standard optimization level O3, some of which are \texttt{Analysis} passes, which provide necessary information for \texttt{Transformation} passes.
+\cc{There are more than 160 passes in LLVM's standard optimization level \texttt{-O3}, some of which are \textit{Analysis} passes, which provide necessary information for \textit{Transformation} passes.
 Inspecting the sequence more closely, we can observe that there are pockets of repetition of certain groups of passes followed by one another.
-As shown by earlier works \cite{Ashouri2017micomp,Martins2014,Ashouri2016predictiveModeling}, choosing the right number of subsequences, aka recipes, can significantly alter the optimization space comprised by the combination of permutations of these subsequences.
-We cluster our optimization passes by leveraging a clustering method, i.e., Agglomerative clustering \cite{mullner2011modern}.
-For brevity, we exclude details on the clustering mechanism itself, but at a highlevel it does the following.
-(1) It is a bottom-up hierarchical unsupervised clustering method that takes as input all the optimization passes in O3, (2) it calculates the weighted matrix and builds the K-nearest neighbours, (3) it builds the transition probability and forms sample clusters $\{c_1, \ldots, c_n\}$ and finally, (5) iteratively, tries to add more subcluster to the formed list by maximizing its objective function.
+As shown by earlier works \cite{Ashouri2017micomp,Martins2014,Ashouri2016predictiveModeling}, choosing the right number of subsequences in a recipe can significantly alter the optimization space comprised by the combination of permutations of these subsequences.
+We cluster our optimization passes by leveraging a clustering method, i.e., Agglomerative clustering \cite{mullner2011modern}. \taco{To prepare the input for our clustering algorithm, we create an optimization dependency graph of the compiler optimization sequence at \texttt{-O3} for which the nodes represent the optimizations and the edges represent the number of times pairs of optimizations appear consecutively in the \texttt{-O3} sequence.
+Naturally, if a pair has a higher number, it shows a stronger co-positional ordering for the pair.
+Once the graph is created, we can translate it into a weighted matrix, which can be fed to our clustering technique}.
+For brevity, we exclude details on the clustering mechanism itself, but at a high-level it does the following.
+(1) it is a bottom-up hierarchical unsupervised clustering method that takes as input all the optimization passes in \texttt{-O3}, (2) it calculates the weighted matrix and builds the K-nearest neighbours, (3) it builds the transition probability and forms sample clusters $\{c_1, \ldots, c_n\}$ and finally, (5) iteratively, tries to add more subcluster to the formed list by maximizing its objective function.
 Once the algorithm finishes, it outputs our clusters of subsequences of optimizations.
 Table \ref{tab:subsequences} showcases our Protean subsequences, clustered into 5 recipes, A through E. }